Elizabeth of Poland, Queen of Hungary: Queen mother

-Following her husband Charles Robert's death, Elizabeth wished to make a good marriage for her eldest surviving son, Louis.
-She had her son betrothed to Margaret of Bohemia, daughter of Charles IV, Holy Roman Emperor.
+After the death of her husband, Elizabeth began to set up political marriages to spread the Piast-Anjou alliance in Europe.
+For her son Louis, she had her son betrothed to Margaret of Bohemia, daughter of Charles IV, Holy Roman Emperor.
 They married in 1342 but the marriage didn't last because, seven years into the marriage, the fourteen-year-old Margaret died, childless.
 Elizabeth now needed for her son to remarry and produce an heir.

 The branch of the Kuyavian Piast family was popular in Hungary, and several members lived in Louis' court.
 Elizabeth's influence extended far beyond any other queen consort, and years before, Stephen II, Ban of Bosnia, married Elizabeth of Kuyavia, the daughter of the Duke Kazimierz III of Gniewkowo, Queen Elizabeth's cousin.
 Stephen II of Bosnia had a young daughter named Elizabeth, and after learning about her, the Hungarian queen insisted immediately on bringing her to the Hungarian court for fostering.
 Stephen was reluctant at first, but eventually dispatched Elizabeth.
 Three years later, Queen Elizabeth invited Stephen to Hungary and arranged a marriage between their children.

-The queen mother was heir to her brother Casimir's throne after the death of their sister, Cunigunde.
-Her claim passed to Louis after the death of his two elder brothers.
-Casimir had married four times but none of his wives had given him surviving sons.
-He chose to leave Louis the crown of Poland thus Hungary and Poland being united under one monarch.
+Elizabeth has been described as a domineering mother-in-law to Elizabeth of Bosnia.
+This is most evident by the fact that Elizabeth of Bosnia had no court of her own until her mother-in-law left to her regency in Poland.

 Elizabeth's second surviving son, Andrew, married Joanna I of Naples.
-Andrew wished to be made king of Naples and rule jointly with his wife, but Joanna refused.
+Andrew wished to be made king of Naples and rule jointly with his wife, but Joanna refuse and when her grandfather died Andrew was left out of the will.
 Pope Clement VI approved Joanna's request to be crowned alone.
 Fearing for his life, Andrew wrote to his mother that he would soon flee the kingdom and his Hungarian retainers informed his mother of his uncertain situation.
-She intervened and made a state visit; before she returned to Hungary, she bribed the Pope to reverse himself and permit Andrew's coronation.
+She intervened and made a state visit, bringing a large sum of the Hungarian treasury, around 27,000 marks of silver and 21,000 marks of gold; before she returned to Hungary, she bribed the Pope to reverse himself and permit Andrew's coronation.
 She also gave her son a ring, which was supposed to protect him from death by blade or poison, and returned with a false sense of security to Hungary.
 The ring didn't protect him; Andrew was soon assassinated by strangulation.
+This later led to the invasion of Naples by Louis I, An initially successful campaign but that ultimately resulted in no permanent gains by Louis, as when Louis left Joanna reclaimed her throne.